tcorbettclark/file-replicator/README.md

       with the optional --clean-out-first switch.

     Options:
       --clean-out-first               Optionally start by cleaning out the destination directory.
+      --with-initial-replication / --no-initial-replication
+                                      Perform (or not) an initial replication of all files.
+      --replicate-on-change / --no-replicate-on-change
+                                      Perform (or not) a wait-for-change-and-
+                                      replicate cycle.
+      --version                       Show the version and exit.
       --help                          Show this message and exit.

 For example, to replicate files from local directory `my_project_dir` to directory `/home/code/my_project_dir` on remote machine called `my.server.com`: